 - 1. Remain Calm - 2.
-Do NOT use Elevators.
+Do NOT use elevators.
 Use the stairs. - 3.
 Assist the physically impaired.
-If he/she unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform Concord Police or the responding Fire Department of the individual's location. - 4.
+If he/she is unable to exit without using an elevator, secure a safe location near a stairwell and immediately inform Concord Police or the responding fire department of the individual's location. - 4.
 Proceed to a clear area at least 150 feet from the building.
 Keep all walkways clear for emergency vehicles. - 5.
 Make sure all personnel are out of the building. - 6.
 Do not re-enter the building!
-Wait for instructions, Concord Police or Fire Departments will announce when it is safe to re-enter the building.
+Wait for instructions.
+The Concord Police or Fire Department will announce when it is safe to re-enter the building.